Tiber Island: Temple of Aesculapius (3rd century BC)

 Tiber Island was once the location of an ancient temple to Aesculapius, the Greek god of medicine and healing.

-Accounts say that in 293 BC, there was a great plague in Rome.
+In 293 BC, there was a great plague in Rome.
 Upon consulting the Sibyl, the Roman Senate was instructed to build a temple to Aesculapius, the Greek god of healing, and sent a delegation to Epidauros to obtain a statue of the deity.
 The delegation went on board a ship to sail out and obtain a statue.

-Following their belief system, they obtained a snake from a temple and put it on board their ship.
+Following their belief system, they obtained a snake, closely associated and dear to the god, from a temple and put it on board their ship.
 It immediately curled itself around the ship's mast and this was deemed as a good sign by them.
 Upon their return up the Tiber river, the snake slithered off the ship and swam onto the island.
-They believed that this was a sign from Aesculapius, a sign which meant that he wanted his temple to be built on that island.
+Believing this was an incarnation of the god himself, a temple to Aesculapius was erected just where the serpent landed.

-This location may have been chosen for the Aesculapius Temple because it was separate from the rest of the city, which could help protect whoever was there from plague and illnesses.
+The island may have been chosen as the site for the temple to distance it from the rest of the city, as well as for access to flowing water for use in the temple.

-The island eventually became so identified with the temple it supported that it was modeled to resemble a ship as a reminder of how it came to be.
+The island eventually became so identified with the temple it supported that it was modeled to resemble a ship in reference to the story of the temple's founding.
 Travertine facing was added in mid or late first century by the banks to resemble a ship's prow and stern, and an obelisk was erected in the middle, symbolizing the vessel's mast.
 Walls were put around the island, and it came to resemble a Roman ship.
 Faint vestiges of Aesculapius' rod with an entwining snake are still visible on the "prow".